sheppardd1/Mapping_GPS/README.md

 - The data can be exported as a .txt file by clicking SHARE while viewing the data.
 - The data can be copied to the clipboard by clicking COPY.
 - The data can be cleared by clicking DELETE.
+## Screenshots
+Below are two screenshots.
+The left shows the app running with the labels on the map corresponding to where the phone's estimated location is.
+The right shows the contents of the .txt with all of the data recorded.
 ![Screenshots](screenshots.png?raw=true "Screenshots")
 ## Notes
 1. You need to include a Google Maps API key in the googe_maps_api.xml file in place of "YOUR_KEY_HERE" for this app to work.